Conditions for separability in multiqubit systems with an accelerating qubit using a conditional entropy: MIXED MULTIQUBIT STATES WITH AN ACCELERATING QUBIT

 \end{widetext} The Rob's subsystem is obtained by tracing out the inertial Alice's qubits, i.e.,

-Using the density matrix truncation procedure given in last subsection, we numerically obtain the AR $ q $-conditional entropy $ \mathscr{S}_q^{\text{GHZ}_N}(A_1 A_2 \cdots A_{N-1}|R) $ in the inertial : non-inertial bipartition.
+Using the density matrix truncation procedure given in the last subsection, we can numerically obtain the AR $ q $-conditional entropy $ \mathscr{S}_q^{\text{GHZ}_N}(A_1 A_2 \cdots A_{N-1}|R) $ in the inertial : non-inertial bipartition for any choice of $N$.
 For example, when a mixed $ 3 $-qubit GHZ state with one of its qubits under acceleration is considered (see Appendix \ref{app:GHZ3}), we observe a transition from non-separability to separability depending on the values of acceleration $ \lambda $, parameter $ q $ and mixing parameter $ p $.
 In the asymptotic limit of $ q \rightarrow \infty$, the transition from non-separability to separability saturates to a curve, which is fitted to the function given in Eq.~(\ref{eq:fit_curve}).
 Then, the separability criteria for the state $ \varrho_{A_1A_2R}^{\text{GHZ}_3} $ (see Eq.~(\ref{eq:3qubit_mixedA1A2R_ghz})), in terms of the mixing parameter, is given as

-Here, the separability occurs at $ p = 0.56 $ when the acceleration $\lambda=0$ and it reduces to $ p=0 $ when $\lambda=1$ indicating the region of non-separability decreases with increase in acceleration for the $ 3 $-qubit mixed GHZ state with one of its qubits in acceleration.
+Here, the separability occurs at $ p = 0.56 $ when the acceleration $\lambda=0$ and it reduces to $ p=0 $ when $\lambda=1$ indicating the region of non-separability decreases with increase in acceleration for the $ 3 $-qubit mixed GHZ state with one of its qubits being accelerated.